-Nearly half a million Connecticut residents struggle with hunger; more than 140,000 children are food insecure.
-These are people from all walks of life – children, working parents, seniors or people living with disabilities.
+According to estimates from Feeding America, more than 490,000 Connecticut residents struggle with hunger; more than 131,000 children are food insecure.
+These are people from all walks of life – children, working parents, seniors, or people living with disabilities.
 They are your neighbors.

 Even in a state as wealthy as Connecticut, there is need for food assistance in every community.
 Sometimes the difference between a family that uses a food program and one that doesn’t is the sudden loss of a job, an illness or unexpected rise in health care or utilities expenses.

-The Feeding America Hunger In America 2014 study surveyed food pantry and soup kitchen clients in Connecticut and revealed that in the previous 12 months:
+The Feeding America Hunger In America 2014 study surveyed food pantry and soup kitchen clients in our six-county service area and revealed that in the previous 12 months:

-Read about the landmark Map the Meal Gap 2016 study that provides a detailed look at the food budget needed by families in Connecticut who struggle with hunger.
+Learn more about the Map the Meal Gap study that provides a detailed look at the food budget needed by families in Connecticut who struggle with hunger.